The most fundamental “Earth” science

 At SFA, our undergraduate geology students don’t just sit in a classroom until they’re ready for field camp.
 You’ll enjoy trips to local and regional sites for fieldwork and hands-on outdoor learning, as well as opportunities to participate in actual research alongside professors.
 Smaller class sizes allow us to offer a more direct and personal educational experience than other universities and to get students more actively involved at an earlier stage in their degree programs.

 One of the unique resources SFA provides for students interested in petroleum exploration is our extensive core repository, donated by the East Texas Geological Society – the repository draws scientists from across the state and nation.
 Thousands of feet of real drill cores offer some of the best hands-on experience possible, with tools of the trade you won't find in most other undergraduate facilities.

 Bachelor of Science in Geology - general geology option

 Students majoring in geology have the option to focus on environmental geology, using the principles of geology to understand the relationship between humans and the environment and how to repair and prevent damage.

 Minoring in geology

-If you are pursuing a geology minor, you must complete a minimum of 18 semester hours of geology coursework, of which at least six hours must be advanced.
-GOL 406 cannot be used to satisfy these requirements.
-You may plan your minor program in consultation with a geology advisor.
+If you are pursuing a geology minor, you must complete a minimum of 18 semester hours of geology coursework of which at least nine hours must be advanced.
+GEOL 4406 (Earth Science Activities) cannot be used to satisfy these requirements, and no more than two hours of GEOL 4171 (Special Topics in Geology) are allowed.